Day 51 - welcome to mosquito country (32.0 miles)

 I got to end of the road walk and to the trail junction around 8:20am, took me right around 3 hours to hike the 11.5 miles.

 Now the hard part of hitching 20 miles into Steamboat Springs early in the morning.
 Took about 25 minutes and 25 cars to pass before someone stopped.

 A very nice package delivery guy picked me up.
 The only thing was he had to make some deliveries before he could drop me off by the grocery store.
 I figured this was my best bet and all the delivers were on the way, or so he thought.
 There was some road construction and he was on a timed scheduled so after the 3rd stop I was about a 1.5 miles from McDonalds and he was going in the opposite direction.
 I thanked him and walked to get breakfast.

 I got the big deluxe breakfast of pancakes, sausage, biscuit, hash-browns and eggs.
-Also order another sausage biscuit.
+Also order another sausage biscuit because of the deluxe breakfast just wasn't enough.
 One of the main reasons to stopping at McDonald’s was because they have very good wifi plus lots of outlets to charge my stuff.
-Got all my pictures and videoed uploaded.
+Got all my pictures and videos uploaded.
 Also got to FaceTime with my dad.
 Since I was there so long I ended up having a hamburger.